djoks/pet-shop-api/README.md

 ## Getting Started

-1. After cloning the project run `./run.sh` to deploy the project.
+1. After cloning the project run `./run.sh --fresh` to deploy the project.
 Make sure the file is executable before running and you have a stable internet connection.
 The project will download and build all images, containers and packages.

-2. Alternatively you can also `run sh run.sh`.
+2. Alternatively you can also `run sh run.sh --fresh`.

 ## API Documentation